Director of Membership and Social Media

 Worship & Small Group Packet Researcher

-Michelle is a UU minister currently serving in the Lewes and Rehoboth Beach area of Delaware.
-She is a graduate of Starr King School of Ministry and just received her Doctor of Ministry this spring from Wesley Theological Seminary.
-Having used Soul Matters resources for seven years in her own parish setting, she brings an excellent eye for what resources serve leaders best.
-Her love of UU theology and history is a great gift to us.
-We also love it that she considers research “play”!
-On the personal side, Michelle resides in an awesome “tiny house on wheels” in southern Delaware, is the parent of a teenage daughter and cares for two highly demanding cats.
+Michelle is a UU minister currently serving as minister of the UU Church of Berkeley, CA. She is a graduate of Starr King School of Ministry and received her Doctor of Ministry this spring from Wesley Theological Seminary.
+Having used Soul Matters resources for seven years in her parish settings, she brings an excellent eye for what resources serve leaders best.
+We love it that she considers research “play”!

 Teresa Honey Youngblood